TrenMA/trenma.github.io/_pages/about.md

 **University of Nottingham**

 *Current year*
-   * Data Analytics and Machine Learning for FinTech
+   * Data Analytics and Machine Learning for FinTech (MSc in FinTech)
    * Financial Markets and Investment (BSc in Finance, Accounting and Management)

 *Previous years*
    * Topics in Advanced Econometrics II (PhD in Finance)
-   * Quantitative Support (Mathematics sessions, MSc in Finance)
+   * Quantitative Support (Mathematics sessions, MSc in Finance and Investment)
+   * Financial Markets and Investment (BSc in Finance, Accounting and Management)

 **University of Glasgow** (Graduate Teaching Assistant)